jrandj/java-11/README.md

 1. A resource bundle contains locale-specific objects used by a program.
 It is commonly stored in a properties file.
 A properties file is a text file in a specific format with key/value pairs.

-1. An example using 2 property files is shown below:
+1. An example using two property files is shown below:
 	```java
 	Zoo_en.properties // name of file
 	hello=Hello